Ottawa Street Power Station

+The Ottawa Street Power Station is a historic electric and steam power station in Lansing, Michigan.
+The power station was built for the Lansing Board of Water and Light in the late 1930s, with engineering design by Burns and Roe and Art Deco architectural design by the Bowd–Munson Company.
+The plant generated electricity and steam until 1992, and saw a brief period of use as a chilled water plant in the early 2000s.
+The building's design and location in Downtown Lansing made it a candidate for adaptive reuse, and it was remodeled into offices for the Accident Fund Insurance Company of America in the early 2010s.

 Design and construction

 The engineering design of the plant was by Ralph C. Roe and Allen Burns of the firm of Burns and Roe, and represented an improvement over the design of the Bremo Station in Virginia, which the two had designed while employed at Electric Management and Engineering Company.
 The architectural design was by Edwyn A. Bowd of Bowd and Munson.
 Construction began in 1937 and, due to material shortages caused by the outbreak of World War II, completed in two phases.
 The first phase, which consisted of the southern half of the building, was completed in 1939.
 The second phase was completed in 1946.
 In total, the project cost $4 million, all of it from ratepayers without the issuance of bonds or government funds.

 The 176 ft tall Art Deco step-back structure sits on a polished black granite water table, with an intricate exterior design of multicolor brick.
 The design symbolizes the combustion of coal, and graduates from dark purple at the base through reds and orange in the middle, to light yellow at the top, alternating with bands of limestone, and with limestone parapets and trim.
 The Ottawa Street station was praised for its engineering and architecture in trade publications of the day, and immediately became the city's preeminent Art Deco landmark.
 Bowd subsequently designed a number of other prominent Art Deco and Streamline Moderne buildings in the Lansing area, including the J.W.
 Knapp Company Building.